 .
 Life may be painful, but it represents something that we have survived so far."

 Engagement with recovery

 People suffering burnout often get the moral and commercial imperatives confused and this can prevent them from engaging

 in recovery.
 Both physical and mental wellbeing is no longer an optional extra that can be bought and sold on a whim, it is a core part of the corporate structure and approach.
 Furthermore, wellbeing is a strategic boardroom issue, as important as performance and productivity.
 It has a direct impact on share value.
 The moral and commercial cases are equally compelling and the 'oxygen mask' principle should extend to all employees.

 Provided the sufferer can be persuaded to accept help, the next challenge will be one of 'engagement'.
 Everybody's problems are different, there may well be broad groups and types but we all have unique psychological profiles and so a 'one size fits all' approach to treatment for burnout is not likely to succeed.
 Engagement is personal.
 It therefore imperative that whatever treatment centre is sought that it offers a full range of psychological and therapeutic expertise.

-centre is likely to offer the most personal service, however, it is probably best to ensure that this centre is also linked to other international centres of excellence with access to internationally acknowledged expertise - providing the full range of medical and therapeutic approaches.
-In this way an effective treatment is most likely to be found and the decision could be the best investment made.
+is likely to offer the most personal service.
+It is also best to ensure that this centre is also linked to other international centres of excellence with access to internationally acknowledged expertise - providing the full range of medical and therapeutic approaches.
+In this way an effective treatment is most likely to be found and the decision could be the best investment ever made.